HiveMQ Installation on Cloud Service Providers

 Register Pending Targets

-• Return to your AWS EC2 Dashboard and go to Load Balancing | Load Balancers | Create Load Balancer:
+• Return to your AWS EC2 Dashboard and go to Load Balancing | Load Balancers and select Create load balancer:

 Create Load Balancer